glaukommatos/Gymder/README.md

 - [ ] See about moving what logic I can out of `CardPileView` and into a view model or similar.
 - [ ] Add ability to reload once gyms are swiped (need to make some minor changes to `CardPileView` to support this).
 - [ ] Improve relationship between `CardPileView` and its data source.
-I'm iffy on the current implementation.
+I think there's room for improvement here.

 ## Screenshot